dy-f0rmidable/dy-f0rmidable/README.md

-Hi.
+Hi there.
 I'm Dy

-Graduated in Mechatronic Engineering major

-Currently working as Software Engineer in Renesas Semiconductor
+I have graduated in Mechatronic Engineering major and currently working as a Software Engineer in Renesas Semiconductor

 I build some personal projects in my free-time.

-Feel free to contact me for work: nguyenduyworkplace@gmail.com
+If you want to contact: nguyenduyworkplace@gmail.com

 <!---
 dy-f0rmidable/dy-f0rmidable is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.